First Church of Scientology (1954)

 So what’s the harm in Scientology?
 Ask Jeremy Perkins, an American Scientologist diagnosed with schizophrenia but never allowed by his church to receive treatment after previous episodes of violence and hallucinations.
 On 13 March 2003, he stabbed his mother to death, inflicting 77 wounds.
 Or ask Linda Waliki, an Australian Scientologist, denied mainstream psychiatric treatment for a diagnosed psychiatric illness, who took a knife to her father, her 15-year-old sister and her mother – and only the mother survived.

 And the harm goes further than just the rejection of science and empiricism.
 With its secretive scriptures, embargoed practices and aggressive defenders, Scientology is the medieval Inquisition, the Jesuits and the Mafia juiced up on science fiction, with thugs at its call and Internet-age mind control at its fingertips.
-Truly, Scientology is a dangerous cult.
+Truly, Scientology is where the bullies are!

 Originally published February 2011 by Ronald Bruce Meyer.